vmstio/vmstio/docus/content/infrastructure/providers.md

 # Providers

-This list represents the cloud provider dependencies that vmst.io has a direct relationship.
+This list represents the cloud provider dependencies to which vmst.io has a direct relationship.
 If any of these providers have issues, it may create issues for vmst.io services.
-Some of these services are paid for, and others are free to use.
+Some of these services are paid for while others are free to use.

 | Vendor | Service |
 |---|---|